• Skip to primary navigation

 • 1 clove Garlic, chopped

-• ¼ cup Peanut Butter (see note)
+• 1/4 cup Peanut Butter (see note)

-• 3 tablespoon Low-Sodium Soy Sauce
+• 3 Tablespoons Low-Sodium Soy Sauce

-• 2 tablespoon Rice Vinegar
+• 2 Tablespoons Rice Vinegar

-• ¼ cup Water
+• 1/4 cup Water

-• 1 tablespoon Brown Sugar
+• 1 Tablespoon Brown Sugar

-• 2 teaspoon Toasted Sesame Oil
+• 2 teaspoons Toasted Sesame Oil

 Noodles / Stir-Fry:

-• 1 tablespoon Cooking Oil (I like grapeseed, vegetable or peanut)
+• 1 Tablespoon Cooking Oil (I like grapeseed, vegetable or peanut)

 • 2 cups Vegetables, thinly sliced or chopped (see note)